icub-tech-iit/documentation/docs/sw_installation/icub_head_manual.md

 The `icub-head` (also known as `pc104` on older iCubs) is a Linux system, so the installation procedure follows the one described in [the installation for Linux systems](linux_from_sources_manual.md).

-The main difference is that in addition you need to enable certain flags in CMake that enable compilation of specific software modules.

-We recap the list of software modules before going to the installation instructions.

-## List of modules

-The list of modules depends on the version of the robot you have.

-These are modules that are common to all robots:

-  - serial and serialport: face expressions
-  - xsensmtx: inertial sensor
-  - dragonfly2: firewire cameras
-  - portaudio: microphones
-  - skinWrapper

-CAN based robots:

-  - sharedcan
-  - canmotioncontrol: communication with the can bus
-  - canBusAnalogSensor
-  - canBusDoubleFTSensor
-  - canBusInertialMTB
-  - canBusSkin
-  - canBusVirtualAnalogSensor

-CAN subdevices to enable depending on the version of the robot:

-  - pcan: plx can interface (iCub 1.0 and 1.1.0)
-  - ecan: esd can interface (iCub 1.1.0)
-  - cfw2can: cfw2 can interface (iCub 1.1.1 and later versions)
-  - skinprototype: if skin parts (palm, forearm, arm) are present on the robot (iCub versions 1.2 and later)

-ETH based robots: **In addition** to can devices also enable the following ones

-  - embObjStrain
-  - embObjMais
-  - embObjInertials
-  - embObjMotionControl
-  - embObjSkin
-  - embObjVirtualAnalogSensor

-Calibrators:

-  - parametricCalibrator (CAN version)
-  - parametricCalibratorEth (ETH version, EMS boards)

-Cartesian controllers:

-  - cartesiancontrollerclient
-  - cartesiancontrollerserver

 ## Prepare your system
-This page only covers the software installation on the icub-head.
-To prepare the operating system for the icub-head system, please refer to Section on [iCub Operating Systems](../icub_operating_systems/index.md).
+This page only covers the software installation on the `icub-head`.
+To prepare the operating system for the `icub-head` system, please refer to Section on [iCub Operating Systems](../icub_operating_systems/index.md).

-### Getting YARP, iCub sources and Robots configurations
+### Getting YARP, iCub sources, and Robots configurations

 Depending on your configuration, you may already have the required source code git repositories cloned in these directories: